Suffer Well: Background

 "Suffer Well" is the first Depeche Mode single written by lead singer Dave Gahan and their first single not written by Martin Gore since "Just Can't Get Enough" in 1981, which was written by Vince Clarke.
 It is also the first Depeche Mode single that was co-written with non-Depeche Mode members (Christian Eigner and Andrew Phillpott wrote the music).

-The song is based on an experience that Dave Gahan had where he was told by a friend of his to suffer well while he was discussing about his life and his issues.
+The song is based on an experience that Gahan had where he was told by a friend of his to 'suffer well' while he was discussing his life and issues.
 The line had stuck to him, which inspired the idea of the song.
-He explained on M6's TV show 'Focus Rock'.
-"The song is about, in, what you believe to be suffering, is where you grow and learn about yourself."

-In the same interview he also states that originally the song was much slower in pace, but it was decided to go on to a more pop oriented route.
+He explained on M6's TV show Focus Rock, "The song is about, in, what you believe to be suffering, is where you grow and learn about yourself."
+In the same interview he also states that the song was originally much slower in pace, but it was decided to go on to a more pop oriented route.

 The B-sides for the single are called "Better Days", a short song with an industrial-punk feel to it, and "The Darkest Star", which entered the national singles charts in Finland for one week, at number 16.

 The song "Suffer Well" was nominated in the category of "Best Dance Recording" at the 2007 Grammy Awards but lost to Justin Timberlake's "SexyBack".
 The single version of the song adds a drum track to the song and is shorter.